RichardOzols/cordova-plugin-wkwebview-ionic-xhr/README.md

 This plugin makes it possible to reap the performance benefits of using the new `Ionic` WKWebView in your Cordova app by resolving the following issues:

 * The default behavior of WKWebView is to raise a cross origin exception when loading files from the main bundle using the file protocol - "file://".
 The Oracle `cordova-plugin-wkwebview-file-xhr` plugin and `cordova-plugin-ionic-webview` plugin try to fix these issues in various ways.
-Unfortunately Ionic insists on installing `cordova-plugin-ionic-webview` and Oracle's `cordova-plugin-wkwebview-file-xhr` insists on installing the standard Cordova WKWebView plugin  `cordova-plugin-ionic-webview`, which are mutually exclusive and cannot be run side by side.
+Unfortunately Ionic insists on installing `cordova-plugin-ionic-webview` and Oracle's `cordova-plugin-wkwebview-file-xhr` insists on installing the standard Cordova WKWebView plugin  `cordova-plugin-wkwebview-engine`, which are mutually exclusive and cannot be run side by side.
 The `cordova-plugin-ionic-webview` plugin has many fixes necessary for Ionic Apps, but it doesn't fix the issue whereby the iOS WKWebView does not allow for cookies to be used via XHR requests.
 Oracle's `cordova-plugin-wkwebview-file-xhr` plugin does seem to fix this issue and hence this Fork attempts to bring together the best of both these worlds.

 * For more information see `https://github.com/oracle/cordova-plugin-wkwebview-file-xhr` and `https://ionicframework.com/docs/wkwebview/`